 You may request to be excused if you:

 a. are over the age of 70 years;

-b. serve in an official capacity without compensation as a firefighter or member of a rescue squad or ambulance crew for a public agency in accordance with 28 USC 1863(b)(5)(B), or
+b. serve in an official capacity without compensation as a firefighter or member of a rescue squad or ambulance crew for a public agency in accordance with 28 USC 1863(b)(5)(B);

-c. have served on a federal grand or petit jury panel within the past 2 years.
+c. have served on a federal grand or petit jury panel within the past two years; or

 Whether you are qualified or not, or exempt or not, or seek to be excused or not, you must submit the form.
 If you have further questions regarding the questionnaire, please contact the jury department for the division in which you reside.